 Fill out the form and stay tuned on the Chair, upcoming blogs and our 10 years celebration event!

-In the coming months, we will both look back on 10 years of collaboration and look ahead – highlighting insights from research over the past 10 years that are relevant to build the future of work in a sustainable way.
-In 10 blog posts, we will count down to November 2021, when we will bring everything together in the celebration of 10 years of Next Generation Work.
+We've highlighted insights from research over the past 10 years that are relevant to build the future of work in a sustainable way.
+In 10 blog posts, we counted down to the celebration in May 2022, where we brought everything together in the celebration of 10 years of Next Generation Work.
 Read here what the Chair stands for and what have we learned from 10 years of Next Generation Work research.

 "Based on scientifically underpinned insights, we offer innovative, creative and sustainable solutions for employers, HR professionals and policy makers."
 That was our main ambition when we launched a strategic R&D partnership between Antwerp Management School and SD Worx in 2011.
 A partnership that has meanwhile resulted in the creation of the Next Generation Work team at AMS and the SD Worx Chair in Sustainable Careers.